 You can eat it, you can cook with it and you can use it as a moisturizer for your hair and body, there really are no limits to what it can do.

 Moringa is another superfood example the world’s health-conscious is loving, although it’s fairly recent to the West.
 While most Indians know it as ‘drumstick’, in the West it’s a trendy additive to a super green morning smoothie.

 Recently there’s been an onslaught of moringa teas, supplements and powders appearing in health food stores as well as in some big supermarket chain stores.

 Puffed up like balls of cotton, lotus seeds are becoming a popular snack in western wholefood shops.
 Commonly known as makhana in India, lotus seeds are low in fat and sodium and high in protein, magnesium, fibre, potassium, zinc and iron.

-Or the gooseberry as it’s more popularly know in the west.
-Its bitter taste is not easy for most to stomach, but it has been finding its way into many face and body care products.
+Also known as the gooseberry in the West, its bitter taste is not easy for most to stomach.
+But it has been finding its way into many face and body care products.